Everything You Need To Know About Smart EV Charging

 Due to their higher power output, smart EV chargers typically fall within the ‘level 2’ category.
 Refer to our home charging guide for additional information on other levels.

-How Does a Smart EV charger Work?
+How Do Smart EV Chargers Work?

 Smart electric vehicle chargers share real-time data with multiple devices (car, solar inverter and switchboard) to automate charging based on your preferred configurations.
 Additional equipment such as power meters may be required to unlock the full suite of services smart chargers are capable of.